pyros-dev/Pitch/PITCHME.md

 ## Downsides ?

 @ul[spaced]
-- Bridging workspace and virtualenv properly is hard.
+- Bridging ROS workspaces and virtualenvs properly is hard.
 - Potentially complex changes for each pip versions.
-- => By design workspaces stack, venv DO NOT.
+- => By design workspaces stack, venvs DO NOT.
 @ulend

 Note: